 When you already have an account with Bank of America or Merrill

 This Bank of America card is worth getting if you’re a member of the Bank of America Preferred Rewards program.
-You’ll have to maintain an average balance of at least $20,000 for three months to qualify for the lowest of the five tiers of this program, but becoming a member lets you earn 25 percent to 75 percent more cash back for each dollar you spend.
+You’ll have to maintain an average balance of at least $20,000 for three months to qualify for the lowest of the five tiers of this program, but becoming a member lets you earn 25 percent to 75 percent more cash back for each dollar you spend, depending on your tier.

 With the Unlimited Cash Rewards card, in particular, becoming a member of this program would increase your cash back rate to between 1.87 percent and 2.62 percent cash back on everything you buy.
-If you’re able to qualify for the higher tiers, Platinum and above, your cash back rate would be higher than the best flat-rate cash back cards out there.
+If you’re able to qualify for the higher tiers, Platinum and above, your cash back rate could be higher than some of the best flat-rate cash back cards out there.

 When is the Bank of America Unlimited Cash Rewards card not worth it?

 When you want to maximize your flat-rate cash back